olvaffe/olv-notes/graphics/specs/vulkan.md

     - IOW, a command can be reorderd before a prior signal operation and but after its own signal operation
   - 7.4.2.
 Semaphore Waiting
+    - when a batch in queue submission waits on a semaphore, it defines a memory dependency and a semaphore wait op
-    - the first sync scope includes all semaphore signal operations that operate on the same semaphore
+      - the first sync scope is the prior semaphore signal op on the semaphore
+      - the first access scope is all memory access performed by the device
-    - the second sync scope includes all commands in the batch
+      - the second sync scope is all cmds in the batch limited to `stageMask` stages
+      - the second access scope is all memory access performed by the device
+  - 7.4.3.
+Semaphore State Requirements for Wait Operations
+  - 7.4.4.
+Host Operations on Semaphores
+  - 7.4.5.
+Importing Semaphore Payloads
 - 7.5.
 Events
   - events can be used for fine-grained host/queue synchronization
   - they can also be used as a "split" barrier